Jaylenne/TLSH_MANN/README.md

 ### Train the model

 We provide the configs for training the model in `./configs/trainconfig.config`.You can modify the configs in the `.config`file.
-The discription of the arguments can be found in `./cnn.py`file.
+The description of the arguments can be found in `./cnn.py`file.
 To start training the model, run:

 ```shell
 python cnn.py -c ./configs/trainconfig.config